Leading you along the right path.

 Venue Equipment & Supplies and EAPS

-Having the right supplies and equipment on the venue when needed can mean the difference between life and death.
-Each sport, depending on rules and the types of injuries, has different requirements for supplies and equipment.
-Understanding what is needed on the sideline is necessary for the best care.
-As part of the whole care of athletes, Emergency Action Plans must be developed, written and exercised frequently to prepare the sports provider for any emergency.
+Each sport has unique requirements for medical supplies and equipment; sometimes, having the appropriate supplies and equipment on hand can mean the difference between life and death.
+Understanding what is needed on the sideline is necessary to provide the best care.
+Emergency Action Plans, written and practiced frequently with the supplies/equipment, help to prepare the sports provider for any emergency.

 LEARN MORE